 We are highly dependent on our senior management and key clinical development, scientific and technical personnel.
 The loss of the services of any member of our senior management, clinical development, scientific or technical staff may significantly delay or prevent the achievement of drug development and other business objectives and could have a material adverse effect on our business, operating results and financial condition.
 We also rely on consultants and advisors to assist us in formulating our strategy.
 All of our consultants and advisors are either self-employed or employed by other organizations, and they may have conflicts of interest or other commitments, such as consulting or advisory contracts with other organizations, that may affect their ability to contribute to us.
 We intend to expand and develop new drug candidates.
 We will need to hire additional employees in order to continue our clinical trials and market our drug candidates.
-This strategy will require us to recruit additional executive management and clinical development, scientific, technical and sales and marketing expertise, and this competition is likely to continue.
+This strategy will require us to recruit additional executive management and clinical development, scientific, technical and sales and marketing personnel.
+There is currently intense competition for skilled executives and employees with relevant clinical development, scientific, technical and sales and marketing expertise, and this competition is likely to continue.
 The inability to attract and retain sufficient clinical development, scientific, technical and managerial personnel could limit or delay our product development efforts, which would adversely affect the development of our drug candidates and commercialization of our potential drugs and growth of our business.